4 steps for creating extraordinary client experiences

 The tactical approaches you take will be different when working with prospective clients.
 For prospects, communications should aim to create awareness and generate interest, whereas efforts with clients should focus on how to nurture those relationships.
 Littlechild offers two hypothetical vignettes to highlight approaches that add value for clients:

-Action: To gain insight into clients’ chief concerns about their families, the advisor spends more time talking with them between regularly scheduled review meetings.
+- Action: To gain insight into clients' chief concerns about their families, the advisor spends more time talking with them between regularly scheduled review meetings.
+(Frequent check-ins became even more important during the pandemic when outside factors significantly impacted clients' lives.)
 These discussions reveal that a client is concerned about raising children who have a larger worldview and are focused on charitable giving.

 Rising above the competition